Installing a ventilation system to your home can keep indoor air from turning stagnant and balance humidity levels.

 Mold, pollen and pet dander are typical pollution sources in your residence.
 Other sources include household cleaners and volatile organic compounds (VOCs).

-VOCs can be expelled by things in your home, such as building materials, flooring or furniture.
+VOCs can be released by items in your home, such as building materials, flooring or furniture.
 They can also be found in some air fresheners and scented candles.
-Increased VOCs can result in respiratory irritation, headaches and dizziness, among other issues.
+Heightened VOCs can result in respiratory irritation, headaches and dizziness, among other issues.

-Many scientific studies have found respiratory diseases, asthma and other health conditions are due to bad indoor air quality.
+Multiple scientific studies have found respiratory diseases, asthma and other health problems are due to bad indoor air quality.
 Allergies can also be aggravated by indoor air quality problems.

 10 Signs Your Home has Poor Indoor Air Quality

-If your family has problems that worsen at home and improve when you leave, you may be affected by indoor pollution.
+If your family has problems that worsen at home and improve when you leave, you may be suffering from indoor pollution.
 You should also talk to your doctor if you’re worried about your health.

-- Exhaustion or feeling lightheaded.
-Inhaling in chemical pollutants can impact your energy levels.
+- Fatigue or feeling dizzy.
+Inhaling in chemical pollutants can affect your energy levels.

 - Excessive dust despite periodic cleaning.
-You may need to put in a new air filter or add a filtration system from Stevenson Service Experts Heating & Air Conditioning.
+You may need to put in a new air filter or add a filtration system from Stevenson Service Experts.

 - Humidity problems.
-Dryness can cause scratchy eyes and amplify respiratory symptoms.
+Dryness can cause red eyes and worsen respiratory issues.
 Too much moisture can cause mold or mildew growth.

 - Musty smell.
 Mold or mildew blossoms when the humidity in your home is too high.